jdalapicolla/BAG_SNPs/README.md

-# Estimating Allele Frequency and Genetic Diversity in seed/germoplasm bank using SNPs and resampled dataset
+# Allele Frequency and Genetic Diversity in seed/germoplasm bank using SNPs and resampled datasets
-Script for estimating influence of sample size in a germoplasm/seeds bank (BAG) using allele frequency and genetic diversity of a extant species/population
+Script for estimating influence of sample size in a germoplasm/seeds bank (BAG) using allele frequency and genetic diversity of a wild species/population

 In three steps:

-1. Calculate Allelic Frequency in a extant Species/Population
+1. Calculate Allele Frequency in a wild Species/Population

-2. Calculate Allelic Frequency in Resampled Datasets
+2. Calculate Allele Frequency in Resampled Datasets using a wild species/population as model.

-3. Calculate Genetic Diversity in Resampled Datasets
+3. Calculate Genetic Diversity in Resampled Datasets using a wild species/population as model.